Plymouth State University’s Study Abroad Financial Aid Policy

 - Students must enroll in a minimum of 12 credits each term.

-- Students must research program costs and submit a Cost Summary sheet (obtained and reviewed with the Global Education Office) with copies of program costs from the sponsoring institution, to the Director of Financial Aid.
+- Students must research program costs and submit a Cost Summary sheet (obtained and reviewed with the Global Engagement Office) with copies of program costs from the sponsoring institution, to the Director of Financial Aid.
 The student should schedule a meeting with the director to go over budget material.

 - A bill or an invoice for the program needs to be submitted to the Student Account Services office.
 If possible, please have all loan checks submitted electronically to PSU.